 Freyssinet Scope

-Details of the design and supply of the pot bearings include:
+Design and supply of the pot bearings include:

 • Total of 476 pot bearings